pra18apr/Deaj-Brew/README.md

 * AS who is interested in ordering Hot drinks, Cold drinks & Pastries
 * I WANT a page where all information is brought together into one site
-* SO THAT it can support beverage enthusiast.
+* SO THAT it can support beverage enthusiast
-* AND SO THAT these resources are easily accessible
+* AND SO THAT these products are easily accessible.

 ## Acceptance Criteria